-The cheapest part of owning a horse is the initial purchase – and that is true for foals and weanlings.
+The cheapest part of owning a horse is the initial purchase.
+That is true for foals and weanlings.
 As your baby horse grows up, it will need all new equipment as it outgrows its tack.
-Your baby horse will also need regular veterinary care, farrier visits and eventually, professional training.
+Your baby horse will also need regular veterinary care, farrier visits, and eventually, professional training.

-If you have not raised a young horse before, it is very important that you seek the assistance of a horse trainer (or mentorship of a experienced horse breeder) while your foal is still young.
+If you have not raised a young horse before, it is very important that you seek the assistance of a horse trainer (or the mentorship of an experienced horse breeder) while your foal is still young.
 Novice horse owners can accidentally create “cute” habits in baby horses that become very dangerous when the baby grows into a 1200lb horse!
-Too often, these horses become unrideable and often end up sold, resold, given away on craiglists, and eventually neglected or abused.
+Too often, these horses become unrideable and often end up sold, resold, given away on craigslist, and eventually neglected or abused.

 Regular checkups with a horse trainer can help you raise a safe, trainable horse.
 In fact, the early months of a horse’s life are a great time to teach a foal useful life skills, like how to load a weanling foal on a horse trailer.